-My Mom was a simple cook.
-She had a handful of recipes that she rotated through and cooked on a regular bases.
+Growing up we had a handful of recipes that we rotated through and cooked on a regular bases.
 Although these recipes were simple and basic and we ate them all the time growing up, I still crave these home cooked classics.
 One meal my Mom always made was meatloaf.
-The recipe she used was from one of the older versions of the Betty Crocker cookbook she got while in college.
+The recipe she used was from one of the older versions of the Betty Crocker cookbook.
 It used oatmeal and dried onion flakes.
 And us kids always covered ours in ketchup. ; ) But we loved it!

 This BBQ version is a nice change for these modern times!
 LOL!
 It uses the BBQ sauce and seasoning I shared yesterday which gives this meatloaf a tangy and smokey flavor.
 It is moist and meaty.
 And Mom, while yours is good and all I knew for years, this BBQ version is nothing like the one you used to make. : D